 The name of the class or type used by the virtual module (ex.Vendor\Module\Plugin\ModelNamePlugin)

 The order in which the plugin will run.
-Very useful to effectively manage the execution order of several plugins overloading the same method (see "Execution Order" below for details)
+Very useful to effectively manage the execution order of several plugins overloading the same method (see "Execution Order" below for details).

-To change the settings passed to a function, it is necessary to create a methodbefore[methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for example SetNamefor a method named setName).
+To change the settings passed to a function, it is necessary to create a method before [methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for example, SetName for a method named setName).

 Example of method overloading setNameclass \Magento\Catalog\Model\Product:

 In this example, the product name passed in the argument $name will be automatically enclosed in parentheses.

-To change the behavior of a function, a method around [methodName] must be created within your plugin (which [methodName] corresponds to not the method you want to change, for exampleSavefor a method named save).
-The method created within your plugin parameter must take the class which includes the function you want to change and a second type parameter \Closurecorresponding to the original method.
+A method around [methodName] must be created within your plugin (which [methodName] corresponds to not the method you want to change, for example, Save for a method named save) to change the behavior of a function, a.
+The method created within your plugin parameter should take the class that includes the function you want to change and another type parameter \Closurecorresponding to the parent method.

 Example of method overloading saveclass \Magento\Catalog\Model\Product:

-In this example, we execute line 9 will recover the original method and the return value.
-If it is defined, a third function, called here doSomething, will be executed.
-Finally, we return line 13 returning the original method.
+In this example, we execute line 9 that will retrieve the original method and the return value.
+If it is defined, a third function, called here do Something, will be executed.
+Finally, we return line 13, returning the original method.

 Example of method overloading getNameclass \Magento\Catalog\Model\Product:

 In this example, the return of the original method, which is here in the name of the product, will be surrounded by "|".
-The definition, limitations and uses of magento 2 plugins shared by magento developers from India for reference purpose only.
+Magento developers from India have shared the definition, limitations, and uses of Magento 2 plugins for reference purposes only.
 You can ask for more info on the Magento 2 plugins in your comments.